 Additionally, the monitor offers the exclusive Brightness Intelligence Plus technology that automatically detects ambient lighting via the integrated sensor and adjusts the screen brightness and color temperature accordingly (click on the image above for a demonstration).

 There are several different sensitivity levels and working modes.
-For instance, the brightness can gradually increase or decrease as you work long into night.
+For instance, the brightness can gradually increase or decrease as you work long into the night.

 In addition to the flicker-free screen and four different low blue light levels (MultiMedia, Web-Surfing, Reading, Office), you can use the BenQ EW277HDR display for as long as you’d like without worrying about eye strain.